A Quick Primer on Mutual Fund Investing | MyForexNews

 Mutual funds are among the most sought-after investing vehicles out there.
 For newbie investors, it might sound a bit difficult to understand.
 But really, it’s simple.

-How to Buy Shares
+How to Buy Stock Funds

 This one’s pretty straightforward.
 Although mutual fund shares do not trade freely, you can easily buy directly from the fund.
 You can also use the services of an authorized broker through an online platform.